DroidTest/TimeMachine/README.md

 ├── class_files.json            json file to describe the path to built directory └── *.apk                       apk file of app under testing
 ```
-You can search examples under folder instrumented_apps for more details.
+If any problem in Jacoco Integration, search examples under folder instrumented_apps for more details or just contact us.

 ## Output ##
 TimeMachine automatedly creates output directories under your specify output path.
-The current date and emulator serials are used for naming output directories as a destinction.
+Current date and emulator serials are used for naming output directories as a destinction.
 ### output directory ###
 An output directory of TimeMachine contains the following subjects:
 ```